This free-standing course (7,5 credits) takes departure in

 a deeper understanding of what is really happening in some of the

 most precious natural environments on our planet.
-We will chart
+We chart their

-their value to understand the dangers they are facing and how we
+value to understand the dangers they are facing and how we might

-The course will touch on radical cartographies, analyse
+The course touches on radical cartographies, analyse value

-value systems; such as ecosystem services, the wealth economy,
+systems; such as ecosystem services, the wealth economy, embedded

-embedded carbon footprint and modern slavery supply chains.
-We will
+carbon footprint and modern slavery supply chains.
+We analyse and

-labour management, geo-capitalism and the value of clean natural
+management, geo-capitalism and the value of clean natural resources

-The output of the course will be a set of large complex drawings
+The output of the course is a set of large complex drawings and

 data modelling techniques, input from experts living and working